brotandgames/ciao/README.md

 ## Install

-You can install ciao via a predefined Docker image or using Git and installing the dependencies manually.
+You can install ciao via the official Docker image `brotandgames/ciao` or using Git and installing the dependencies manually.

-Following are two examples using a predefined SECRET_KEY_BASE (will be auto-generated if you omit it) and configuration for SMTP (for sending e-mails).
+- `SECRET_KEY_BASE` will be auto-generated if you omit it
+- You can send emails to several addreses just by separating them with comma eg. `SMTP_EMAIL_TO="a@yourhost.com,b@yourhost.com"`
+- By mounting a volume (Docker) you can avoid loosing data on restart or upgrade

+IMPORTANT: Be sure to enable authentication (eg. HTTP Basic auth) and TLS certificates if you serve ciao publicly.

 ### Via Docker image